"What is hidden from you will be disclosed to you. For there is nothing hidden that will not be revealed."

 — The Gospel of St. Thomas

-For those who might be wondering (I actually get emails asking), I am a committed and lifelong (so far!) member of the United Methodist Church.
-I attend Inman Park United Methodist Church, a progressive, challenging, intellectually-engaging, and activist congregation that encourages connection, questions, and exploration.
+For those who might be wondering (I actually get emails asking), I am a committed and lifelong member of the United Methodist Church.
+I attend Inman Park United Methodist Church, a progressive, challenging, intellectually-engaging, warm, tightly-knit, and activist congregation that encourages connection, questions, and exploration.